Killeen Defense Lawyers Handling Burglary and Robbery Charges

-Strong defense against a variety of theft charges in Harker Heights, Waco, Copperas Cove, and throughout Central Texas
+Strong defense against felony theft charges in Harker Heights, Copperas Cove, and throughout Central Texas

-Theft, shoplifting, forgery, fraud, burglary or embezzlement – all of these types of criminal acts fall under similar parts of the Texas penal code.
+Theft, forgery, fraud, burglary, or embezzlement – all of these types of criminal acts fall under similar parts of the Texas penal code.
 Whether it’s a situation as minor as a misunderstanding about borrowing a friend’s car or as major as an intricate embezzlement scheme, theft crime allegations can have a big effect on your reputation.
-You could be facing felony or misdemeanor charges and long-term repercussions.
+You could be facing felony charges and long-term repercussions.

 Theft is labeled a “crime of moral turpitude,” meaning a conviction will brand you as a liar and thief for the rest of your life.
 A theft conviction can stop you from obtaining almost any type of professional licensing.